 One of the most fun aspects of bowhunting and preparing for bow season is shooting bows.
 Frequently practicing with your bow helps to get your mind prepared for your shot routine when your shot opportunity presents itself during the season.
 A quote commonly used by Navy SEALs is, "We don't rise to the level of our expectations, we fall to the level of our training."

 Archery is an art and a discipline.
 The archer owes it to the animal to be extremely familiar with every aspect of his/her equipment.
-This means fully understanding which arrows, broadheads, release, sight, etc. are best for the bow he/she uses.
+This means fully understanding which arrows, broadheads, release, sight, etc. are best for the bow he/she uses, even making sure a crossbow bolt is the right length.
 Once the right gear is acquired, it is imperative to practice in a wide variety of settings.
 The most common mistake archers make as they prepare for bow season is the practice in the same location and the same shooting distances.

 The proper practice would be to place yourself in uncomfortable situations and high-stress situations.
 Deer will rarely offer a shot like you practice, standing flat-footed on a perfectly level surface at 20, 30 or 40 yards, aiming at a perfectly broadside target.
 It is beneficial to practice how you will be shooting in the woods.
 Wear the same gear and place yourself in the same position, whether it be standing/sitting in a treestand or from a chair in a ground blind.
 Practice shooting targets at random distances such as 9, 27, 33, 42, etc.-yards.
 Learn how to aim for those specific distances with your yardage marks or with the sites you use.